kasp582a/41934-AdvancedBIM-Group36/README.md

 # 41934 - Advanced BIM - Group 36

 ## Introduction
 The goal is to support the user in optimizing the building and reduce the use of material through FEM analysis.
 In this assigment there has been made a phyton script that make a new propertySet and inserting properties in a IFC file such as the moment of inertia and Young's modulus of elasticity.
-These new properties are ofc not enough we also need
+These new properties are ofc not enough we also need Support and actuel calculation, this will be futher be descibed in the report.

 ### Group members
 Harald Lyngbye (s203615)